 It’s unlikely that an older model oven would get stuck in the locked position since you can change it manually.

 Most of these locking mechanisms were added to prevent children from opening the oven and injuring themselves accidentally.

 An oven door that is stuck in the locked position is usually the result of some kind of computer malfunction.
 You can reset your oven, run another cleaning cycle, or check the child safety button to try and fix the issue.

-By finding the solution yourself, you can save a little money from hiring a professional to take a look.
+By finding the solution yourself, you can save a little money, as you won’t need to hire a professional to take a look.
 Thank you for reading and if you didn’t find what you’re looking for, check out the related articles and guides below!